Meet the Dream Teams

-We asked strong advocates and role models of gender equality to nominate a woman who inspired them with her commitment to gender equality— and the Global Goals World Cup Dream Team was born.
+We asked strong advocates and role models of gender equality to nominate a woman who inspired them with her commitment to gender equality — and the GGWCup Dream Team was born.
 In the world of sport, heroes are celebrated, elevated to stardom and to serve as the role models of their generation.
 When it comes to gender equality activists, this is not the case.
 They fight their fight behind the lines, unnamed, unseen, often at great personal risk and cost.
 We set out to change that.

 The Copenhagen 2019 Dream Team